rebelsky/sams-assorted-musings-reflections/_sketchbook2020.md

 for every musing.
 They appear in most of the indices and in the RSS feed.
 Does anyone read them?
 Should I include them in the musings themselves?

+1. UofC reaches $100,000 in tuition + room and board.  <https://hechingerreport.org/university-of-chicago-projected-to-be-the-first-u-s-university-to-charge-100000-a-year/>.
+"I don't mind subsidizing".
+Sorry, but you're not subsidizing.

+1. Sabbaticals for Staff.

 1. Interviewing at conferences.
 For many years, many disciplines have relied on their primary conferences as a venue for interviewing